AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_1/d03/labs/python.md

 ### Boolean Expressions

-Creat a .md file in today's code folder and answer whether the output will be true or false for each.
+Create a .md file in today's code folder and answer whether the output will be true or false for each.

 1. 999 > 999
 2. 999 == 999